 How do I feel?
 I feel exactly the same, but better.
 Better because I can enjoy the food that I thought I had to avoid forever.
 I’m finally at the point where I accept that I’m not addicted to sugar.
 That idea that was put in my head by that therapist is finally gone.
 I’m no different than anyone else when it comes to binging.
 I binged in my teenage years because I was restricting myself, even if I didn’t realize it.

 Things have changed over the past 5 years.
 I’ve worked on my relationship with food through intuitive eating and I now enjoy all foods (other than meat for environmental and ethical reasons).
-I slowly started allowing myself more sugar over the years, starting with bites of dessert or sweetened nut butters.
+I slowly started allowing myself more sugar over the years, starting with bites of desserts.
 In 2019, I finally let go of the diet mentality that was drilled in my brain.
 I allowed myself to eat all foods and I accepted the fact that my weight does not define me.

 All of this doesn’t mean that I ignore my health.
 Quite the opposite, intuitive eating has made me respect my fullness.
 It makes me feel good physically and mentally.
-I only eat foods that I enjoy or make me feel my best and that includes nourishing recipes.
-I still love fruit-sweetened recipes.
-I still eat tons of vegetables.
+I only eat foods that I enjoy or that make me feel my best.
+That includes both chocolate and vegetables.

 Intuitive eating is not about eating whatever you want, whenever you want and in whatever amount you want.
-It’s about ditching diet mentality and rules, respecting your hunger and fullness and enjoying your food.
+It’s about ditching that diet mentality, respecting your hunger and fullness and enjoying your food.

 It’s a long process, but it’s absolutely worth it.

 If you’re struggling with your relationship with food, I encourage you to seek help from a dietitian that focuses on eating disorders and/or intuitive eating.
-Surround yourself with health professionals that practice with a Health At Every Size Approach and that will support you through the process.
+Surround yourself with health professionals that practice with a weight neutral approach and that will support you through the process.

-I hope this helps you understand my experience a little better.
-And thank you so much for all of your support along the way and your excitement for this big change.
-I’ll keep sharing some nourishing recipes with you, along with non-diet nutrition and delicious food (including sugar-containing foods).
+I hope that this will help you understand my experience a little better.
+And thank you so much for all of your support along the way.
+I’ll keep sharing some nutritious recipes with you, along with non-diet nutrition posts and delicious recipes (including sugar-containing foods).